itamareyal/rims/README.md

 * _current_calc.py_		Calculation of particle speed and current
 * _outputs.py_		    Plotting, tracing and logging all outputs
 * _Defines.py_		    Hard coded data of physical and simulation constants
-* _Video_gen.py_		Generation of a video of histogram changing over time
 * _Setup.py_	    	Enclosing the project into an executable file